-Permission from Ministry of Interior is required for this purpose.
-It takes around one month to get this permission from Ministry of Interior.
+Permission from the Ministry of Interior is required for a foreigner/expat to buy a property or house in Saudi Arabia.
+It takes around one month to get this permission from the Ministry of Interior.
 They don’t permit it unless that applicant has strong financial condition and business in which he is engaged.